raycg/Open-Research-Playbook/templates/B-knowledge-transfer-checklist.md

 | Future Work            |      | ☐      |
 | Recommended First Task |      | ☐      |

-> **Completing this checklist means that the complete transfer package
+> **Completing this checklist means that the transfer package is ready
-> is ready for verification.
-It does not mean that knowledge transfer
-> has been accepted.**
+> for verification.
+It does not mean that knowledge transfer has been accepted.**

 ---